bluebrown/docker-sd-and-lb-strategies/blogpost.md

-# Docker Networking 101 - Service Discovery and Loadbalancing
+# Docker Service Discovery & Loadbalancing Strategies

 A common question that arises is how does service discovery in docker work.
 And how does docker route the traffic.
 This project showcases some strategies for service discovery with docker and docker-compose.
+You can find the working examples and this post also in the [github repo](https://github.com/bluebrown/docker-sd-and-lb-strategies)

 Before we dive into more advanced strategies, lets review some of the basics.

 ## Docker's built-in Nameserver & Loadbalancer

-Docker comes with a built-in [nameserver][1].
+Docker comes with a built-in [nameserver](https://docs.docker.com/config/containers/container-networking/#dns-services).
 The server is, by default, reachable via `127.0.0.11:53`.

 Every container has by default a nameserver entry in `/etc/resolve.conf`, so it is not required to specify the address of the nameserver from within the container.
 That is why you can find your service from within the network with `service` or `task_service_n`.